viveleroi/prism/CONTRIBUTING.md

 Prism is broken out into several modules:

+The API:

-- `prism-api` - The interfaces and core classes that may be of used to 3rd party API users.
+- `prism-api` - The Prism interfaces and core classes that may be of used to 3rd party API users.
-- `prism-bukkit` - The core code for the bukkit/spigot platform version of Prism
+- `prism-bukkit-api` - The bukkit-specific Prism API classes.

-- `prism-bukkit-loader` - Minimal code for a "loader" plugin that can bootstrap prism on bukkit/spigot.
+The core:

-- `prism-core` - The core code shared by all platform-specific versions.
+- `prism-core` - The core code shared by all plugins.

+The loaders:

-- `prism-loader` - The core code shared by all platform-specific loader plugins.
+- `prism-loader` - The core code shared by all loader plugins.
+- `prism-bukkit-loader` - Minimal code for a "loader" plugin that bootstraps prism on bukkit.

+The Bukkit Plugin:

+- `prism-bukkit` - The core code for the bukkit/spigot platform version of Prism.

 This approach was chosen to allow future development of prism for other platforms.

-A lot of `services` code inside the bukkit module will be eventually moved to core.
+A lot of `services` and related code inside the bukkit module will be eventually moved to core.

 ## Development